-Definitive management is with antibiotics; ensure to refer to your local antimicrobial prescribing guidelines for guidance, classically trimethoprim, nitrofurantoin, and co-amoxiclav are common antibiotic choices.
+Definitive management is with antibiotics, referring to your local antimicrobial prescribing guidelines for guidance; classically trimethoprim, nitrofurantoin, and co-amoxiclav are common antibiotic choices.

 The majority of UTIs will resolve from the empirical treatment, yet adapt accordingly following MC&S results if poor response.
 Any catheterised patients with a UTI should have their catheter changed prior to starting any antibiotics.